dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

    This can significantly reduce noise, at the cost of a somewhat longer render time per sample.

    Certain lighting properties are not accounted for in the light tree.
-This include custom fallof, ray visibility, and complex shader node setups including textures.
+This include custom falloff, ray visibility, and complex shader node setups including textures.
    This can result in an increase in noise in some scenes that make use of these features.

 .. _bpy.types.CyclesRenderSettings.light_sampling_threshold: